 Baker suffered a knee injury during individual drills and was unable to suit up for Sunday's practice, Dan Salomone of the Giants' official site reports.

 Per Salomone, Baker is expected to get an MRI on his knee, suggesting there's some concern with the injury.
 The Giants spent the 30th-overall pick on the Georgia product, so expect the team to be extremely cautious with him.
 With Baker out, it opens the door for Antonio Hamilton and Corey Ballentine to see an increase in reps.

 The Giants selected Baker in the first round of the 2019 NFL Draft, 30th overall.

 Baker was a clear priority for the Giants, who traded back into the first round to nab the former Georgia Bulldog when he was still available at pick No. 30.
 Though he doesn't have the classic speed that most teams covet in a boundary corner (4.52 40-yard dash), Baker plays with tremendous technique, instinct and physicality.
-He had seven interceptions during collegiate career and took home the Jim Thorpe Award, presented to the nation's top defensive back, as a senior.
-Baker has a strong chance to start opposite Grant Haley in New York's secondary.
+He had seven interceptions during his collegiate career, and as a senior he took home the Jim Thorpe Award for the nation's top defensive back.
+Baker has a strong chance to start opposite Janoris Jenkins in New York's secondary.